hanaum/Angular2_Test_Application/README.md

 # choose_to_go
-Experimenting with using Angular 2 with Typescript, Gulp, Webpack, and Karma.
+Experimenting with using Angular 2 with Typescript, Gulp, Webpack, Karma, and Firebase.

 Work in progress.